-Session 10: Pursuit of Happiness

-Learning Outcomes: To explore concept of happiness, what it means, and some

-Time Activity Method Resources 5mins Hello and welcome Children give feedback on what mindfulness they have done since last week.
-5mins What is happiness?
-Ask the children what they think happiness is?
-What makes them happy?
-Happiness is a choice.
-Less about the external factors such as a big house, big car, best phone, more money - More about experiencing in the moment, power to be happy is internal.
-Focus on being in the present.
-5mins Explore happiness Giving - we feel happy when we give to others Connect - relating to people and animals means we are never alone Body care - supports our mental health, energises and keeps our bodies healthier for longer Awareness - noticing, paying attention and appreciating being in the moment Learning - life is more exciting and enriched when we learn and try new things Acceptance - We are all different.
-Enjoy and accept the differences in others and yourself and learn from them Goals - take planned steps to make things happen Be positive Bounce back - We can't change everything in our lives, but we can develop resilience to change how we think about it 5mins Individuals What do each of these elements mean to you?
+Session 10: Pursuit of Happiness O: To explore the concept of happiness, what it means and some ways to build on this in HELLO AND Children give feedback on what mindfulness they have done dividually. , nins WELCOME since last week.
+Discuss the different areas below and how these can help to make us feel happier, as you are going through each element as the young people - What do each of these elements mean to you?
 Ask young people to explore some of the ideas above and what it means for them and what mindfulness activities they might use.
-Give out 10 tips for Happiness sheet.
-10 tips for happiness sheet 2mins Life is not about how fast you run, or how high you climb, but how well you bounce."
+Give out 10 tips for Happiness sheet. sheet Giving - we feel happy when we give to others Connect - relating to people and animals means we are never alone Body care - supports our mental health, energises and keeps our bodies healthier for longer Awareness - noticing, paying attention and appreciating being in the moment Learning - life is more exciting and enriched when we learn and try new things Acceptance - We are all different.
+Enjoy and accept the differences in others and yourself and learn from them Goals - take planned steps to make things happen Be positive Bounce back - We can't change everything in our lives, but we can develop resilience to change how we think about it 5 mins Life is not about how fast you run, or how high you climb, but how well you bounce."
 Care, join in and be part of the bigger world.